hazelweakly/hazelweakly.me/src/blog/stop-building-ai-tools-backwards.md

 Second: What we learn.
 It turns out, the "thing" that we learn most effectively is not _knowledge_ as we typically think of it, it's _process_.
 This should be intuitive, if we put into a bit of a more natural context.
-Imaging learning baking for a moment: Do you teach someone to bake a cake by spitting out a fact sheet of ingredients and having them memorize it?
+Imaging learning baking for a moment: Do you teach someone to bake a cake by spitting out a fact sheet of ingredients and having them memorise it?
 Or do you teach them the process?

 Third: How we level up.
 Humans are really bad at "novel" innovation, which is a bit tragic because novel innovation seems to be the thing that the tech industry thinks of when it talks about developer productivity.